TarsCloud/TarsDocs_en/dev/tarsbenchmark/http-guide.md

-## Http Case Instructions
+## Case Instructions

 This is a example of how to use the tb to benchmark http service.

-The following step example describes how the tb client send requests to the WEB proxy server, and the server returns the result to the tb client.
-After a period of time, the response packet is counted.
+The following step example describes how to start tb, then the tool continuously sends the Post request to the http server, and the server returns the result to the tb client correctly.
+After the test is completed, The response resule will be displaying in the console.

 ### 1.1.
 Startup example
 ```text